Here’s What Happens to Your Body When Switching to a Plant-Based Diet

-One of the most significant changes Mimkha’s clients who adopt a plant-only diet experience is a clearer complexion.
-“When you eliminate animal products, especially dairy, you’re reducing your intake of pro-inflammatory foods, which tend to cause acne,” she says.
-Cut out the inflammation and your skin and pores can stay cleaner, unclogged, and allow naturally cell turnover without looking dull or red.
+One of the most significant changes among people who adopt a plant-only diet experience is a clearer complexion.
+“When you eliminate animal products, especially dairy, you’re reducing your intake of pro-inflammatory foods, which tend to cause acne,” Mimkha says.
+Cut out the inflammation in the body, and your skin and pores can stay cleaner, unclogged, and allow naturally cell turnover without looking dull or red, she explains.

 Within 6 weeks (or sooner): Your sex life will improve

-Clogged arteries have a major consequence: Heart attacks and strokes.
-Yet if you’re religious about eating a whole-food, plant-based diet, that clogging and hardening is stopped in its tracks.
 The longer you stay plant-based, the more your blood vessels can recover.
-What was once narrowing and constricting healthy blood flow begins to open up, in some cases, so year after year, your heart disease or symptoms can actually reverse themselves.
-After five years your body acts younger than the day you gave up meat, so keep it up, since eating a whole-food plant-based diet continues to have improvements for five years and more, Kahn says.
+What was once narrowing and constricting healthy blood flow begins to open up, even partly, so year after year, your heart disease symptoms can actually be reversed.
+After five years, your body acts younger than the day you gave up meat.
+So if you are hooked on seeing the results of a plant-based diet, keep it up, since eating a whole-food plant-based diet continues to have improvements for five years and more, Kahn says.